azec-pdx/logcleaner/README.md

   - none of the two record's are found in the log line
 - One compromise that solution does is decompressing of the input GZIP archives.
 This is done because it is not possible to memory-map GZIP archive and then work on sensitive data matching over compressed data.
 However, solution strives to complete decompression in optimal way by utilizing system calls.
 While doing this, solution attempts to keep all file metadata properties on decompressed files.
 - Because of the previously described compromise, solution assumes that there is enough storage space available for each log file to be decompressed
 - Program is designed to utilize Python's multiprocessing modules to achieve parallelization in log data processing.
 Ideally, for each GZIP logfile passed as input argument to program, script will spawn a new process dedicated for redaction of that particular file that will be executed by individual CPU core.
+In case where the number of GZIP logfiles passed at program's input is larger than actual number of CPU cores, it is left to OS to schedule processes of all remaining files to available cores.
 - Other lower-level design considerations can be found in [logcleaner.py](https://github.com/ZeKoU/logcleaner/blob/master/logcleaner.py) module's docstring.

-**Running program:**
+####Running program

 Prerequisite for running this program is to have Python version `2.7.*` installed on your local machine.

+#####Running on a small data sample

-To run this program in simple scenario use following steps.
+To run this script on small data set use following steps.

 1. Clone this project to local directory by running: